tylerlong/NeoEditor/README.md

     1. ensure_newline_at_eof
     2. Or I can create a repo and write extension for ACE
         1. a faster way to add new features to ACE
+        2. there are examples about how to write ACE extensions
+        3. maybe this is the key that how can I make the editor extensible
 54. prompt to save before exit if changed
 59. change all the cross class method calls to use signal/slot ?
 60. detect file change and reload file